Quantum reinforcement learning in the presence of thermal dissipation: Conclusions

 \section{Conclusions}

-In this work, we have implemented a protocol for reinforcement learning in a dissipative situation.
-This is accomplished by introducing a Lindblad dynamics for the density operator for a two state system in contact with a thermal bath.
-First, we have presented a detailed theoretical analysis of the protocol and defined the relevant quantities that will characterize it.
-Next, a numerical analysis of the protocol is carried out to exemplify its usefulness as fidelities near unity are obtained.
+In this study, we investigated the impact of thermal dissipation on a protocol for quantum reinforcement learning.
+To achieve this, we introduced a Lindblad dynamics for the density operator of a two-state system in contact with a thermal bath.
+First, we conducted a comprehensive theoretical analysis of the protocol and established the relevant quantities that characterize it.
+Subsequently, we performed a numerical analysis to demonstrate the influence of thermal dissipation on the protocol's performance.
+It is important to understand how thermal dissipation affects quantum reinforcement learning because machine learning algorithms are typically not implemented in machines that operate at absolute zero temperature, and therefore, thermal effects cannot be avoided in real-world situations.

+The fundamental difference between the methodology presented in this study and that considered in Ref.~\cite{Albarran_Arriagada_2020} lies in the way in which the agent interacts with the environment to gather information from it.
+In Ref.~\cite{Albarran_Arriagada_2020}, such interaction is free from dissipation and is therefore described by the unitary transformation $\smash{\rho_{\tau}=U \rho_0 U^{\dagger}}$.
+However, in this study, the interaction involves a certain degree of thermal dissipation which causes it to deviate from unitarity [see Eq.~(\ref{channel1})].
+This makes the description more realistic in our case as experiments always take place at nonzero temperatures and, therefore, in the presence of some degree of thermal dissipation.

 The main conclusions of this work are: